SethClydesdale/forumactif-messenger/CONTRIBUTING.md

    When you're ready to submit your changes for review, Push your local changes to your forked copy of the repository and submit [a pull request](https://help.github.com/articles/about-pull-requests/).
 In the pull request, choose a title which sums up the changes that you have made, and in the body provide more details about what your changes do.

 Once your pull request is submitted all you need to do is sit back and wait for a reply.
-There may be a discussion about the pull request and if any changes are needed, we will help work with you to get your pull request merged.
+We'll discuss the pull request and if any changes are needed, we will help work with you to get your pull request merged.

 ---

 ## Questions
 If you have any questions about contributing to Forumactif Messenger, please open a new issue by [clicking here](https://github.com/SethClydesdale/forumactif-messenger/issues/new).
-We'll gladly answer any questions that you may have!
+We'll gladly answer any questions that you may have, so don't be afraid to ask !